gustavoprimolan/blockchain-studies/ethereum-blockchain-developer-bootcamp-with-solidity-2023/README.md

   * EOA
     * Created with a private key
     * The EOA is allowed to call a contract
-  * Can the contract call in on a contract without being initialized?
+  * Can the contract call a contract without being initialized?
     * No!
 A contract by itself cannot do anything.
     * But a EOA can call a contract, which then during running that transaction, calls another account, calls another contract